-I am interested in long-term relationships.
+I am only interested in long-term relationships.

 I am always interested in new projects, but if you are in Canada I would prefer to discuss an employment.
+Currently not looking for employment, but If you need continuous support, please contact me, there is always a win-win way to do the things.

 Computer Engineer by profession from the Arturo Rosenblueth Foundation and two master degrees in Information Technology and Management and Telecommunications Administration from the Autonomous Technological Institute of Mexico and Télécom SudParis, ITIL v2, CompTIA Linux, CISSP, CISA and CISM certified.
 However, my immersion into technology was at 13 years old.
 My following summary only speaks of my professional and technical career.